 FD&C Red Nos.
 3 and 40

-Red 40 is one of the most common food dyes (check out Orange Crush) and might promote tumours in animals.
+Red 40 is one of the most common food dyes (check out Orange Crush) and might promote tumors in animals.
 Red no. 3 has been around since 1907.
 You know those maraschino cherries in your Shirley Temple?
-Those have been coloured with red no. 3.
+Those have been colored with red no. 3.
 Red no. 3 is an animal carcinogen and is genotoxic.

 FD&C Yellow Nos.
 5 (tartrazine) and 6

 These dyes have connections to hypersensitivity reactions.
 The chemical structure is very similar to benzoate and salicylate (the active ingredient in aspirin).
 Yellow no. 5 seems to be mutagenic (aka mutation-causing; DNA-damaging) in animals and might also have random contaminants.
 Yellow no. 6 might also include contaminants, but doesn’t appear to promote cancer.

 Not much to say about this except I would like to have this name if I were a rapper.
 Actually, orange B is only permitted for use in sausage casings.
 Animal studies show potential problems with the spleen, lymphatic system and kidneys when exposed to orange B. The FDA wanted to ban this in 1978, but never followed through because most food companies stopped using it.

 Often added to orange peels.
 Enough of this stuff is produced each year to color 2 billion oranges.
 It seems to promote cancer and tumors in animals.